 The Chocolate Church Arts Center—which originated as the Central Church—is one of two Gothic Revival Churches from the 1840’s in Bath.
 Each interpret the medieval style in a distinctive manner.
 One of those buildings is now operating as the Chocolate Church Arts Center on Washington Street.
 This facility, that began as the Central Church, has deep historical significance in the skyline of the city.

-Gilman created a church which stands on a Granite foundation and measures 47 feet wide by 88 feet long with a tower 18 feet square.
+In 1847, a young Boston architect, Arthur Gilman, was commissioned to design the Central Church, an impressive and sophisticated expression of medieval English architecture.
+The church stands on a Granite foundation and measures 47 feet wide by 88 feet long with a tower 18 feet square.
 This stately square tower forms the main entrance to a two and a half story wooden church with a large gable roofed sanctuary.
 The exterior is sheathed with board and batten and displays such Gothic features as buttressing, pointed arch windows and pinnacles.
 Its gable roof is ornamented with intricately carved bargeboards, and its door has large medieval hinges.

 Exactly how Gilman was chosen as the architect remains unknown but the fact that he designed the structure attaches a special importance to it.
 When Gilman planned Bath’s Central Church in April of 1846, he designed a modified wooden version of Upjohn’s Trinity Church.
 Central Church was one of Gilman’s first commissions and the only one of his career in Maine.
 The facility ranks as one of the most high style examples of wooden ecclesiastical architecture in Maine.
 It enjoys national significance as an example of its building type and as an early work of Arthur Gilman.